-- certain congenital (present at or before birth, such as telangiectasia (fragile skin and connective tissue) or Ehlers-Danlos syndrome
+- certain congenital disorders, present at or before birth, such as telangiectasia (fragile skin and connective tissue) or Ehlers-Danlos syndrome

-- certain medications, including steroids and those that affect platelet functioning)
+- certain medications, including steroids and those that affect platelet function

 - weak blood vessels

 - scurvy, or a severe lack of vitamin C